kimtonyhyun/aux_analysis/docs/preprocessing.md

 ```
 Depending on the specs of your analysis machine, the motion correction of a ~32000 frame movie will take a few hours.

+The funtion `run_normcorre` generates two new files:

+- `ctx_uc_nc.hdf5`: The motion corrected movie ("nc" is short for NoRMCorre),
+- `ctx_uc_nc.mat`: NoRMCorre motion correction results.
+The contents of this MAT file can be used

 ---